 Why celebrate English language proficiency growth progress

 Celebrating student progress shows students the importance of the English language proficiency test and how valuable their performance is in school.
 Additionally, the celebration can guide other teachers on how important this test is for students and school accountability.
-Recognizing students who make progress can spark more interest in classmates who may not show as much interest in performing well on the test.
+Finally, recognizing students who make progress can spark more interest in classmates who may not show as much interest in performing well on the test.

 How to celebrate English language proficiency progress